FractalNGS/fractalngs.github.io/_projects/Fractal.md

 ---
 title: 'Fractal'
-subtitle: 'The Matriarch'
+subtitle: 'The Creator'
 date: 2023-08-31 00:00:00
 description:
 featured_image: '/images/character_images/fractal/fractal125.png'
 ---
-> The lead and creator of the Fractal Family; always aiming to look 'cool'.
+> The leader and mastermind of the Fractal Family; always aiming to look cool.

 # Portraits